 J: The target audience here is age 7 to 11 and they just want to push buttons.
 Whereas the ROM was all ages.

 Me: It’s 7 to 11 and with parents who will do anything if it says “science.”
-This museum used to have real installations and great explanations, I loved the cloud chamber and the Geiger counter and the other nuclear physics exhibits.
+This museum used to have real installations and great explanations, I loved visiting the cloud chamber and the Geiger counter and the other nuclear physics exhibits in high school.
 I guess they thought it was important for us to understand that stuff because of the Cold War and the threatening atom.
 Now it’s all touch demos, often broken or cryptic.

 J: I think everyone who goes to the ROM comes out a little smarter.
 Here I wouldn’t be surprised if they come out a little stupider.
 Or at least disoriented.